 Database Structure Overview

-The Project database is the Ebase project and is named after the Ebase project name.
-This will be referred to as the "Project Database".
-The project database is the central storage of all of the data.
-Typically the project database not only includes component data, it also includes links to DWG files and possibly other project links.
+The Ebase project and its drawings are the central storage of all of the drawing data for a project.
+The project includes links to DWG files and possibly other sub-projects.
 These external files linked to the project contain important information that is required by the project at reporting and processing time.

 The Cable Scheduler Database

-Cable Scheduler automatically defaults to loading current Ebase project and its associated components at start up.
-This data is loaded so that you can "connect cables" already in the project and/or route them.
+Cable Scheduler automatically defaults to loading the current Ebase project and its associated component data at start up.
+This data is loaded so that you can connect cables sourced from the drawings and/or route them.

 The Cable Scheduler database contains tables.
 The tables contain records for component tags, component data, raceway segment data, raceway group data and project configuration data.
 The database is relational.
 There are many links between the records in different tables for component tags and component ratings.

 EDS will manage the link between the Cable Scheduler database and the project drawings.